iriskimm/iriskimm/README.md

 ### Hi there 👋
 I'm Iris, a second-year Mathematics student at the University of Waterloo.

-- 🔭 I’m currently working as a Fullstack Developer Intern at Opentext.
+- 🔭 I’ve previously worked as a Fullstack Developer Intern at Opentext.
-- 🌱 I’m currently learning data analysis and data science.
+- 🌱 I’m currently learning Data Science and Machine Learning.
 - 📫 Reach out to me at y372kim@uwaterloo.ca

 <!--